 To qualify you must be a UK resident, aged 16 or over, have a valid national insurance number and be an individual who does not own and has never owned a home anywhere in the world.
 If you are the beneficiary of a trust you may not qualify and your solicitor will need to look carefully at your particular circumstances and advise you.
 If you are unsure as to whether or not you are eligible for this ISA, we recommend you also speak to the ISA provider so its terms and conditions are explained to you.

 ISA closure – We strongly recommend that you tell your solicitor you have a Help to Buy ISA as soon as you instruct them.
-There are a number of steps to be completed in order to claim the bonus once you have agreed with your solicitor that you are ready to complete your purchase.
-You will need to close the account and send the closing letter that you then receive from the ISA Manager to your solicitor.
-Your solicitor will also ask you to sign a First Time Buyer Declaration Form confirming you are eligible to receive the 25% bonus.
-Your solicitor then applies for the bonus on your behalf using both documents.
+Once contracts have been exchanged and prior to completion of your purchase, there are steps to be completed in order to claim the bonus: you will need to close the account and send the closing letter issued by the ISA Manager to your solicitor together with the First Time Buyer Declaration Form confirming you are eligible to receive the 25% bonus.
+Your solicitor will then be able to apply for the bonus on your behalf.

 Claiming the bonus – Once your Help to Buy ISA is closed, the 25% bonus must be claimed within 12 months.